hexil-org/hexer/docs/hexil_action_notation.md

 -   Axial coordinates: https://www.redblobgames.com/grids/hexagons/#coordinates-axial
 -   Hexagon grid relationships: https://www.redblobgames.com/grids/parts/#hexagon-coordinates

-A tile-coordinate is notated as an axial coordinate.
-It is an ordered tuple of the q and r value.
+A coordinate MUST start with an open parenthesis and end with a closing parenthesis.

+Tile-coordinates are notated as axial coordinates.
+But the first value is converted to a letter in spreadsheet-style (1=a, 2=b, 3=c, ..., 26=z, 27=aa).
+So the axial coordinate (1,4) is written as a4.

-A vertex-coordinate is notated as an ordered tuple with the axial q and r value of the tile it touches, and an `S` or `N` to indicate if it is the south corner or the north corner of that tile.
+Vertex-coordinates are notated as the tile-coordinate of the tile it touches, but with an `s` or `n` appended at the end to indicate if it is the south corner or the north corner of that tile.

-An edge-coordinate is notated as an ordered tuple with the axial q and r value of the tile it borders, and an `NE` or `NW` or `W` to indicate if it is the north-east, north-west or west edge of that tile.
+Edge-coordinates are notated as the tile-coordinate of the tile it borders, and an `ne` or `nw` or `w` to indicate if it is the north-east, north-west or west edge of that tile.

 ## Action notation